benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [Epoch Converter](https://www.epochconverter.com/) - Converts dates to and from Unix epoch timestamps
 - [Accuweather](https://accuweather.com/)
 - [Purple Air](https://map.purpleair.com/) - Crowdsourced monitoring of air quality near you!
 - [Webtrak flight tracker](https://webtrak.emsbk.com/) - Tracks aircraft in your area.
 Pairs great with [FAA registry search](https://registry.faa.gov/AircraftInquiry/Search/NNumberInquiry).
 Stupid UI thing, though: if you don't want it to ask for / use your location, click "Cancel" at the initial prompt.
-Then you'll be able to select an airport from a list. <hs-meta keywords="webtrack planes"></hs-meta>
+Then you'll be able to select an airport from a list. <span inert>webtrack planes</span>

-### Calculating<hs-meta keywords="calculators calculate"></hs-meta>
+### Calculating<span inert>calculators calculate</span>

 - [PVIR Electrical Calculator](https://www.electricaltechnology.org/2014/03/power-voltage-current-resistance-pvir-calculator.html) - calculate power, voltage, current, or resistance.